paybyte-payment/paybyte-csharp-client-sdk/README.md

 ## Get rates

-Get the exchange rates of the BTC against the provided currency code.
+Get the exchange rates of all supported crypto currencies against the provided currency code.

 ```csharp
 var payByte = new PayByte(isTestnet: true);